-- Be aware of research outside the author’s core networks.
-We especially welcome works that take alternative viewpoints seriously into account.
+- Engage and cite research beyond the author’s core networks.
+We especially welcome works that take alternative analyses seriously into account.

-- Build arguments with claims proportionate to the data presented.
+- Build arguments with claims that are proportionate to the data presented.

-- Suggest a reflexive attentiveness to issues of research ethics, design, and methodology.
+- Speak relevantly and reflexively to issues of research ethics, design, and methodology.

 Submitting a Manuscript

 The journal’s online submission system is the only acceptable means of submitting a manuscript for review.
-Manuscripts sent directly to the editorial office will not be considered.
-If you encounter any technical difficulties with the submission system, please contact email@example.com for assistance.
+Manuscripts sent directly to the editors will not be considered.
+If you encounter any technical difficulties with the submission system, please contact firstname.lastname@example.org for assistance.

 The target length of your initial submission should be 9,000 words, including notes and references.
 Manuscripts over 9,500 words will be returned for further editing.
 All submissions must include an abstract and keywords.
 Manuscripts submitted to Cultural Anthropology should not be under simultaneous consideration by any other journal or have been published elsewhere.

 Revised submissions must include a detailed cover letter indicating changes made to the manuscript and explaining how the author has responded to the comments of the reviewers and editors.
 Authors must upload revisions as a new submission, with a note indicating the previous OJS submission ID number.

 Article Processing and Submission Charges

 Cultural Anthropology does not use article processing charges (APCs) to support the cost of publication.
 Members of the Society for Cultural Anthropology (SCA) support the journal through their membership dues.
 Authors who are members of the American Anthropological Association (AAA), but not of the SCA, must become members of the SCA before their manuscripts will be reviewed.
 To join the SCA, please sign up on the AAA website.